 The one key thing you need to make sure of with CPD deals is that you are prepared.
 You are selling off a certain number of days on your site, so make sure you have the ads in advance and you test to make sure they work.

-For larger sites it’s quite likely that these sorts of deal will get more complicated too as they will cost more money, so just be sure to have that testing time.
+For larger sites, it’s quite likely that these types of deals will get more complicated too as they will cost more money, so just be sure to have that testing time.
 The smoother it runs, the more likely they will be to book again!

 The CPD equation is: